Robust high-fidelity DFT study of the lithium-graphite phase diagram: Methodology

 \subsection{Enthalpy Calculation}

 The enthalpy of formation, $\mathrm{\Delta H}$ of a system consists of the internal energy change of the system, $\mathrm{\Delta U}$ and the pressure-volume work, $\mathrm{\Delta PV}$.
-It has been shown that the pressure volume work is negligible compared to the change in internal energy for Li-graphite structures.\cite{ceder1997application} The internal energy of all Li-graphite structures, Li and graphite is calculated using density functional theory (DFT) calculations.
+It has been shown that the pressure volume work is negligible compared to the change in internal energy for lithium-graphite structures.\cite{ceder1997application} The internal energy of all lithium-graphite structures, lithium and graphite is calculated using density functional theory (DFT) calculations.
 The density functional theory calculations are carried out using GPAW, which is a real space implementation of the projector-augmented wave method.\cite{mortensen2005real,enkovaara2010electronic} The DFT energies are then used to find the enthalpy of formation for each of the structures given by $\mathrm{\Delta H = H_{Li_xC_6} - xH_{Li} - H_{C_6}}$.

-Li intercalation in graphite is an interplay between Li-C interactions, Li-Li repulsion and C-C vdW forces.
+Lithium intercalation in graphite is an interplay between Li-C interactions, Li-Li repulsion and C-C vdW forces.
 Thus, it is important to choose an appropriate exchange correlation functional for the DFT calculations.
-Experiments have shown that Li intercalates in graphite in stages.\cite{dahn1991phase,reynier2003entropy} A stage `n' Li-graphite phase implies that there are n layers of graphene between two adjacent Li layers.
+Experiments have shown that lithium intercalates in graphite in stages.\cite{dahn1991phase,reynier2003entropy} A stage `n' lithium-graphite phase implies that there are n layers of graphene between two adjacent Li layers.
 In this work, we will explore phases with stages 1, 2, 3 and 4.
 Phases with higher stages are computationally very expensive to calculate due to the large number of atoms in the unit cell.

 All DFT calculations were done with BEEF-vdW exchange correlation functional and used a Monkhorst-Pack grid for the Brillouin zone sampling.\cite{monkhorst1976special} A convergence of 5 meV/6C was achieved with $10\times10\times10$ k-point grid for a graphite unit cell (4C atoms).
-For the Li-graphite phases, the k-points were appropriately scaled down as per the size of the unit cell for each of the phases, so as to maintain the same level of convergence.
+For the lithium-graphite phases, the k-points were appropriately scaled down as per the size of the unit cell for each of the phases, so as to maintain the same level of convergence.
 A grid spacing, h = 0.18\AA~ and a Fermi-Dirac smearing width of 0.05 eV was used.